mibengt/evolene/README.md

 All environment variables for configuration:

 ```
 IMAGE_NAME                    - The name of the image to build (ex: 'kth-azure-app')
 PROJECT_ROOT                  - The path to the root of the project to build (ex: '/Users/projects/kth-azure-app')
 GIT_COMMIT                    - The commit hash of the push that triggered the build (usually set by Jenkins)
 BUILD_NUMBER                  - The number of the current build (usually set by Jenkins)
 SLACK_WEB_HOOK                - The Slack webhook endpoint to use
 SLACK_CHANNELS                - Comma separated list of channels to post messages to (ex: '#pipeline-logs,#zermatt')
 REGISTRY_HOST                 - The host (without protocol) of the Docker registry to use (ex: 'kthregistryv2.sys.kth.se')
 REGISTRY_USER                 - Registry user
 REGISTRY_PASSWORD             - Registry password
+PUSH_PUBLIC                   - Push the image to hub.docker.com/r/kthse
+SKIP_DRY_RUN                  - Skip the step where the new image is tested by running 'docker run image_id'
+BUILD_INFORMATION_OUTPUT_FILE - Print build info to js-module file
 EVOLENE_DIRECTORY             - The working directory of evolene (used on jenkins to work properly)
 EXPERIMENTAL                  - Feature toogle for latest features
 ```

 Changes to this project are automatically sent to https://build.sys.kth.se